WeFoster/Documentation/_kb articles/using-shortcodes.md

 That being said we realize that shortcodes are incredibly useful and this is why we are recommending an excellent shortcode plugin that is 100% compatible with the WeFoster Theme.

-## Installing the Bootstrap Shortcodes plugin.
+## Installing the "Bootstrap Shortcodes for WordPress" plugin.

 The WeFoster theme is powered by Bootstrap, the most popular and flexible framework in the world.
-[The Bootstrap Shortcodes][1] plugin provides you with a set of shortcodes that allow you to quickly insert custom content directly from your Post Editor.
+[The Bootstrap Shortcodes for WordPress][1] plugin provides you with a set of shortcodes that allow you to quickly insert custom content directly from your Post Editor.
 Here's how.

 1. Go to Plugins > **Add New**
-2. Search for *Bootrap Shortcodes*
+2. Search for *Bootstrap Shortcodes for WordPress*
-3. Install and Activate the plugin called **Bootstrap Shortcodes** by Filip Stefansson, Simon Yeldon, and Michael W. Delane.
+3. Install and Activate the plugin called **Bootstrap Shortcodes for WordPress** by Filip Stefansson, Simon Yeldon, and Michael W. Delane.

 ## Using the Shortcodes

-Now that you have activated the Bootstrap Shortcodes plugin you can easily insert shortcodes via your post editor page.
+Now that you have activated the Bootstrap Shortcodes for WordPress plugin you can easily insert shortcodes via your post editor page.
 All shortcodes come with usage examples and a list of available shortcode options.
 Sweet!

 ![Shortcodes][2]